 The Federal Reserve has taken many unprecedented steps in the past three years to try to boost the U.S. economy and counter the effects of a financial crisis that triggered a painful recession.
 It has kept the short-term interest rate it controls at a record low near zero since December 2008.

 And it's bought about $2 trillion in U.S. Treasurys and mortgage-backed securities to try to hold down longer-term rates.
-That's caused the Fed's portfolio of securities to balloon to nearly $2.9 trillion, from less than $1 trillion in 2007.

 Some steps the Fed has taken: